Your Complete Guide to Adoption Requirements in Florida

 You don’t need to be ready to run a marathon in order to adopt.
 But Florida adoption agencies and home study professionals want to know that you’ll be able to physically care for a child.
-Your family’s physical and mental health are taken into consideration when you’re going through the adoption approval process in FL.
-Your Florida adoption home study requires you to present recent medical statements.
+Your family’s physical and mental health is taken into consideration when you’re going through the adoption approval process in FL.
+Your Florida adoption home study also requires you to present recent medical statements.

 Financial Requirements for Adoption

 Wealth is not a requirement to adopt in Florida.
 Financial stability is.
 Your home study will request recent financial statements to confirm that you’re financially stable enough to care for the needs of a child.